cleanlab/multilabel-error-detection-benchmarks/README.md

 dvc repro
 ```

-  - The pipeline has 3 stages:
+  - The pipeline has several stages:

   ```bash
   $ dvc dag